nodeblocks-dev/geekle-supply-user-adapter/README.md

 ### Language

 You can develop your custom adapter in either TypeScript (as in the template) or Node.js (JavaScript).
-The template use TypeScript but you switch to raw Node.js by changing `src/index.ts` to `src/index.js`.
+The template uses TypeScript but you can switch to raw Node.js by changing `src/index.ts` to `src/index.js`.

 ### Run the dev server